 Joe got an early head start in his community service.
 He first started volunteering for political campaigns at 10 years old.
 In Middle School, Joe had a paper route before school and worked in U.S. Senator Herb Kohl’s office after school.
 At 14, Joe was Senator Kohl’s youngest intern ever.
 During high school, Joe served as a member of the Board of Directors for the ACLU of the Chippewa Valley.
 From 2009 to 2011, Luginbill served two terms as student representative to the School Board, and from 2010 to 2013, he served as a member of the Eau Claire County Parks and Forest Advisory Committee.

 Joe has experience serving on the board of directors for a number of public and private organizations.
 Joe served on the governing board of the Eau Claire County Industrial Development Agency, which allocated millions of dollars in grants to private businesses and innovators in Western Wisconsin.
 In 2013, the Eau Claire City Council unanimously appointed Joe to their Utility Appeals Board.
 In 2015, Joe co-founded the Eau Claire School History Club with the Chippewa Valley Museum.
 Luginbill also serves as a member of the United Way Education Advisory Council, Co-Chair of Kids First Eau Claire, Co-Chair of the Alliance for Strong Communities, and as the Vice Chair of the Alliance for Substance Abuse Prevention.
 Joe has previously served as a member of his church council, where he was the Treasurer and chair of the budget committee.
 Joe is a current Prayer Chaplain through Love and Light Ministries.

 In 2014, Joe founded Eau Claire County’s “More Kids Drug Free” Campaign.
 The initiative has received bipartisan support throughout the region and state, including endorsements from law enforcement leaders, Governor Scott Walker, and Attorney General Brad Schimel.
 This advocacy has sparked an increase of awareness of substance use disorders and additional funding from the state for substance abuse prevention organizations.
-Joe continues to chair this annual campaign, and you can often spot Joe hosting televised PSAs for the county’s drug prevention efforts.
+Joe continues to chair this annual campaign, and you can often spot Joe hosting televised PSAs for the county’s drug abuse prevention efforts.